Series · Transfer Learning · Chapter 5

 • Energy: an edge device runs on a battery, not a power plant.

-Pruning and quantisation attack the model directly.
-Both lose accuracy.
-Distillation takes a different route: train a small student to imitate a large teacher’s output distribution, not just its argmax.
-The student inherits the teacher’s inductive biases without inheriting its parameters.
+Pruning and quantisation directly reduce the model size but can decrease accuracy.
+Distillation takes a different approach: train a small student to imitate a large teacher’s output distribution, not just its argmax.
+The student learns the teacher’s inductive biases without inheriting its parameters.

 Take a teacher classifying a cat image: